 - Prepare the Pesto Sauce: Place all the ingredients in a food processor and pulse until well blended.

 - Heat the sauce in a small pot.

-- Plate the cauliflower first, then add the broccoli and shiitake.
+- Plate the cauliflower first, then add the broccoli and shiitake (and chickpeas).
 Drizzle with the pesto and top with some pine nuts and a sprig of thyme.